 - Dedicated construction specialist to handle draws

-- Ability to direct deposit draws to any United Bank account typically within 24-48 hours of request
+- Ability to direct deposit draws to any United Bank account typically within 24-48 hours of receiving property inspection related to the draw request

 - Ability to pick up check at any of our branch locations